mufkuw/m-paperless/docs/development.md

 To get started:

-1. Clone the repository on your machine and open the Paperless-ngx folder in VS Code.
+1. Clone the repository on your machine and open the M-Paperless folder in VS Code.

 2. VS Code will prompt you with "Reopen in container".
 Do so and wait for the environment to start.